Differential Equations as Fixpoints and Games: Introduction

+Where the core challenges in the analysis and verification of \emph{discrete} computer programs are loops and recursion, the analysis and verification of \emph{simultaneously discrete and continuous} cyber-physical systems introduces the additional complexity of reasoning about differential equations.
+While repetition in program behaviour \cite{DBLP:journals/computing/Clarke79} has long been understood in terms of fixpoints and games to great effect, the continuous dynamics of physical systems, modeled with differential equations, are difficult to handle using discrete computation and symbolic reasoning.
+This article both unifies the fixpoint and game perspectives for discrete programs and extends them to cover the continuous dynamics through a fixpoint and a game understanding of differential equation reachability.
+The complex primitives of fixpoints, adversarial behaviour and differential equations are shown to be naturally closely related and provide complementary perspectives.

-The main takeaway of this paper is the proof that both basic perspectives, characterizations via games and characterizations via fixpoints, are not in conflict, but are, in fact, logically, completely equivalent!
-First-order game logic $\fogls$ and the first-order modal $\mu$-calculus \folmus are equiexpressive and equivalent\footnote{ This is in contrast to the propositional case \cite{DBLP:conf/focs/Parikh83}, where expressiveness has a subtle but wide gap \cite{DBLP:journals/mst/BerwangerGL07}, and completeness, despite significant attention \cite{DBLP:conf/lics/EnqvistHKMV19}, remains elusive \cite{kloibhofer2023note}, so that the addition of sabotage games is needed to complete game logic and establish equivalence and completeness \cite{DBLP:conf/lics/WafaP24}. }, which completely aligns both their expressive power and their deductive power.
-This equivalence is established via a semantics- and provability-preserving translation that supports provable there-and-back-again roundtrip translations.
-The syntactical provability of the correctness of these translations lifts the semantic equiexpressiveness proofs to complete syntactical proof transfers.
-Consequently, fixpoints are games, while games are fixpoints, and proofs via fixpoints turn into proofs via games, and vice versa.
+The contexts of this article are the two general-purpose, first-order interpreted program logics: the $\mu$-calculus as a fixpoint logic, and game logic.
+It is shown that despite their different roots their characterizations via fixpoints and via games are fundamentally the same.
+That is, first-order game logic $\fogls$ and the first-order modal $\mu$-calculus $\folmus$ are equiexpressive and equivalent\footnote{ This is in contrast to the propositional case \cite{DBLP:conf/focs/Parikh83}, where expressiveness has a subtle but wide gap \cite{DBLP:journals/mst/BerwangerGL07}, and completeness, despite significant attention \cite{DBLP:conf/lics/EnqvistHKMV19}, remains elusive \cite{kloibhofer2023note}, so that the addition of sabotage games is needed to complete game logic and establish equivalence and completeness \cite{DBLP:conf/lics/WafaP24}. }, which completely aligns both their expressive power and their deductive power.
+This is established via semantics- and provability-preserving translations that support provable roundtrip translations.
+The syntactic provability of the correctness of these translations lifts the semantic equiexpressiveness proofs to complete syntactic proof transfers.
 Every proved property of one syntactically lifts to a proved property of the other.

-The general perspective in this paper, which supports general atomic game symbols and leverages the generality and constructivity of provability-preserving roundtrip translations, makes it possible to lift these findings to the presence of dynamics.
-Discrete, continuous, and adversarial dynamics are all shown to be fixpoints.
-The equivalence of games and fixpoints via logic extends to show that differential game logic \dGL (with its discrete, continuous, and adversarial dynamics)\cite{DBLP:journals/tocl/Platzer15} is equiexpressive and equivalent to the differential $\mu$-calculus \dLmu (with its discrete and continuous dynamics).
+As a consequence, relative completeness theorems for one fragment readily transfer to the other.